The final submission deadline in your time-zone is: [i.e. ]

 The agent needs not only decide how to negotiate in a predefined single negotiation session, but when to join negotiations, and how to coordinate the behavior of its negotiators across multiple concurrent negotiations.

-It is highly recommended to register your interest in the league by registering to this website by June 15th (No need to upload an agent by that time).
-It is mandatory to upload a preliminary version of the agent by June 21st.
+It is highly recommended to register your interest in the league by registering to this website by April 1st (No need to upload an agent by that time).
+It is mandatory to upload a preliminary version of the agent by March 23rd

 The live competition is run using fewer configurations than the official competition to facilitate faster feedback when submitting new agents.
 This may lead to different results in the official competition.